 The Control You Have Over Your Own Product

-The Total Expense
+The Total Costs

-Unlike the rest of the world where you would have to pay an arm and a leg to get your product manufactured, while Product assembly services in China is one of the more affordable options.
+Unlike the rest of the world where you would have to pay an arm and a leg to get your product manufactured, the product assembly service in China is one of the more affordable options.